16 Best Wiki Software Tools in 2026

 Public wiki software MediaWiki

 MediaWiki powers some of the largest wikis in the world, including Wikipedia.
-It allows users to share their content both publicly and privately and for a long time had been the wiki software of choice for companies, students, and hobbyists alike.
+It allows users to share their content both publicly and privately and for a long time has been the wiki software of choice for companies, students, and hobbyists alike.

 However, in recent years, its popularity has been steadily declining, with more and more users migrating their content to modern wiki platforms that offer a more intuitive interface, faster search, and real-time content editing capabilities.